johnathanvman/F6/index.md

 				Entrys.push("CDOM kisses SUB before being pushed away.")

 				if(unit(s[1]).Tags[0] == "Froggirl"){
+					if(unit(s[1]).Funny){
+						Entrys.push("CDOM makes a pseudo balloon animal with her tongue and presents it towards SUB.
+It looks great, but I'm not sure its getting SUBSHORT in the mood...")
+					}
 					Entrys.push("CDOM wraps her tongue around SUB's "+DescWord(unit(s[2]),"butt",50)+"hips and gives them a playful squeeze.
 CSUBSHORT blushes as she pulls herself free.")
 					Entrys.push("CDOM latches her tongue onto one of SUB's "+DescWord(unit(s[2]),"breasts",50)+"breasts.
 CSUBSHORT blushes when it starts wiggling around.")
 				}